Tips and Tricks for "Shin Megami Tensei IV"

-Shin Megami Tensei IV was released on July 16th to the masses and I have been busy playing it since then.
-Given how much difficulty I personally had through the initial part of the game, I just wanted to give a bit back to everyone playing this fine JRPG along with me in the form of a tips and tricks hub for SMT IV.
+Shin Megami Tensei IV was released on July 16th, 2013.
+Given how much difficulty I personally had through the initial part of the game, I just wanted to give a bit back to everyone playing this fine JRPG in the form of a tips and tricks article for SMT IV.
 I personally feel that the included strategy guide (a bonus to those who pre-ordered the game), while functional, doesn't give a full array of helpful tips for the SMT neophyte.

 See, SMT IV is an Atlus game.
 Atlus is one of the few Japanese developers that goes out of their way to make difficult games, in the spirit of the RPGs of the late 80's/early 90's, where one mistake in battle could result in a Game Over.
 This has the twin consequences of making their games niche, even within the niche umbrella of JRPGs, but also makes them desirable to those people who are tired of the games that baby their players and hold their hands.

 I personally love Atlus games, and while I've only played a few of them, I recommend them wholeheartedly to anyone who asks.

 So, minor rant aside, let's get going, shall we?